matanr1/CTFs/Matrix2021/Reversing/Hatter/hatter.md

 pRnTE\x00x_-W\\\x05\xde\xad\xbe\xef
 ```

-we can see that every sentence has more data because \x00 stop the `printf` to print the rest of the data.
+We can see that every sentence has more data because \x00 stop the `printf` to print the rest of the data.
 Every sentence can be split to 3 parts for example:
 1. do v3rifY\x00
 2. U\x01
 3. \xde\xad\xbe\xef

-what we should do with this information,for now anything. lets continue searching.
+What we should do with this information,for now anything. let's continue searching.
-we see that when we export `WHERE_IS_THE_HATTER` we call to function FUN_00401760,beside print the line above  this function do some more things like copy data to buffers and run FUN_00401260((long)local_238):
+We see that when we export `WHERE_IS_THE_HATTER` we call to function FUN_00401760, beside print the line above this function do some more things like copy data to buffers and run FUN_00401260((long)local_238):
 ```c
   memcpy(local_1b8,&DAT_00403210,0x28);
   memcpy(local_1b0,&DAT_00403240,0x38);